 - Mild mannered Peter Petrelli either, who turns into a jaded, bitter Badass Longcoat with a huge scary scar and "hasn't had a good fight in years."

-- Claire Bennett gets this in Season 3, with a large helping of Face Heel Turn or Knights Templar
+- Claire Bennett gets this in Season 3, with a large helping of Face–Heel Turn or Knight Templar.

 - Humorously inverted in Season 3 with Sylar, who ends up the only person in the Dark Future version 2.0 who's pleasant, well-adjusted, and not wearing black leather.

-- At least until his son gets killed, at which point he promptly and goes nuclear.
+- At least until his son gets killed, at which point he promptly and quite literally goes nuclear.

 - An interesting twist on this in Stargate SG-1, the episode Moebius.
 Although it was really an alternate timeline, when the DifferentTimeline!SG-1 encounters RegularTimeline!Daniel, it's implied that they see him sort of as a Future Badass, since in their world, SG-1 had never existed and Daniel was somewhat of a wimp.
 But for the audience, that's Daniel as we know him, so we're not surprised.